dazinator/CrmAdo/README.md

 CrmAdo is an ADO.NET data provider for Dynamics Crm.

-It allows you to use standard ADO.NET code to interact with a Dynamics CRM 2011 / 2013 / 2015 organisation.
+It allows you to use standard ADO.NET code to interact with a Dynamics CRM 2011 / 2013 / 2015.
 This is often a million times quicker and easier than using the Dynamics CRM SDK directly.
 To Get Started see: [here](http://dazinator.github.io/CrmAdo/)

 Available on (NuGet)[https://www.nuget.org/packages/CrmAdo/]